top of page

 K mutters a badly-remembered Scottish curse, departs

-C: In truth (sighs) - 'tis not within my ken to finagle the suspension of disbelief which theatre audiences require - after all, I am no Joe Grimaldi, in claw or tooth - (frowns) moreover, I could not bear to be insulted in the broadest language in the Ed.
-Annual Register, the Ed.
+C: As for the stage, Byron - well, in truth (sighs) - I am no Joe Grimaldi, in claw or tooth (frowns) - moreover, I could not bear to be insulted in the Ed.
 Review, the Quarterly Review, and other minors of the same family

-B: It is wise to avoid hacks and reviewers whenever possible, Mr. Coleridge - the notion that because one scribbles out reams of one thing, one is capable of another thing - simply because they require the same equipment - is absurd
+B: It is wise to avoid hacks and reviewers whenever possible, Mr. Coleridge - the notion that because one scribbles out reams of one thing - no matter how grating! (looks for Brandy) - one is capable of another thing - simply because they require the same equipment - is absurd and irritating

 C: Indeed!
 I can certainly ride a horse, but I can’t be one, can I?

-B(fleetingly concurs): er - what? no - but we shall have your Christabel in print, which is a fair days work (they shake hands) - now, what think you of adding a splash of red to the fort - next to the ferns - just a hint?
+B(worryingly cannot supply an answer): Er - what? no - but we shall have your Christabel in print - which is a fair day’s work (they shake hands) - now, what think you of adding a splash of red to the fort - next to the ferns - just a hint?

-C avidly goes about the business - a succession of solid brass mathematical instruments cascades down the stairs, breaking several banisters and knocking yet another pie out of Fletcher's hand
+C avidly goes about the business with a pair of B’s red silk stockings from the sewing basket - a succession of solid brass mathematical instruments cascades down the stairs, breaking several banisters and knocking yet another pie out of Fletcher’s hand

 x